 About: This cheese will make your wildest macaroni dreams come true.
 Here’s an Irish twist on British cheese made by a third generation, family-owned cheesemaking business located in Limerick.
-After the milk is heated and the curds separated from the whey, porter (dark beer) is added to the cheese curds, giving it a stained-glass window appearance.
-In essence, you’re looking at a fossil.
-The cheese is aged for about 9 months, then once cut into, the borders between the individual curds and beer is revealed.
+After milk is heated and the curds separated from the whey, porter (dark beer) is added to the cheese curds, giving it a stained-glass window effect.
+The cheese is aged for about 9 months, then once cut into, the borders between the individual curds and beer is revealed–kind of like looking at a fossil.
 Enjoy on a cheese platter paired with apples and crackers, or get creative and use it in your favorite cheddar-base dishes.
-The taste of porter is distinct without overwhelming the milky flavors of the cheese.
+The taste of porter is distinct without overwhelming the milky flavor of the cheese.

 Producer: Cahill’s Farm